Resources

 Grace

-• In this book, Yancey spends time differentiating between “grace abuse” and “grace avoidance” in Chapters 14 and 15.
+- In this Chapters 14 and 15, Yancey spends time differentiating between “grace abuse” and “grace avoidance.”
 As he describes “grace abuse” he notes, “If we truly grasped the wonder of God’s love for us, the devious question that prompted Romans 6 and 7 — what can I get away with? — would never even occur to us.
 We would spend our days trying to fathom, not exploit, God’s grace.”

 Boundaries